rahul-ranjan-me/create-mfa-app/README.md

 ### `npm build` or `yarn build`

-Builds the app for production to the build folder.
+Build the application for production into the 'dist' folder.
 It bundles React in production mode and optimizes the build for the best performance.

-The build is minified, and the filenames include the hashes which ensures files are not cached.
+The build is minified, and the filenames include the hashes which ensure files are not cached.

 > [Go to top](#top)